recent performance work

 Actually I like this — dim, slow, grainy, and the perception of loss, distance, time.
 Remembering things we did, noticing others for the first time, editing for snappy lines and any visuals at all, performing the past.
 Writing the past.
 Really, I just like us.
 Which was always exactly the point.

-Here’s a few excerpts from my 2005 “solo” show, when the heart’s an empty room.
+Here’s a few excerpts from my 2005 “solo” show.
 So many of my friends and collaborators had left town following the dot-com bust that I was left with few familiar peers.
 I asked several friends to film themselves dancing, wearing white.
 I edited the videos and made live music for them, then danced myself, trying to feel our connections over the distance, through space and time, through the fibers of our connection as friends, community, remembering bodies I know so well.